reml-lab/hetvae/README.md

 ```

+## Demo

+This [notebook](src/synthetic_data_interpolation.ipynb) provides an example to reproduce the visualizations in the paper on synthetic dataset.

 ## Ablations

 Different components of the HeTVAE model are denoted as: HET: heteroscedastic output layer, ALO: augmented learning objective, INT: intensity encoding, DET: deterministic pathway.
 To reproduce the ablation results on PhysioNet, run the following commands: